lando/lando/PRIVACY.md

 ### Legal Basis for Processing Personal Data under the General Data Protection Regulation (GDPR)

-If you are from the European Economic Area (EEA), Tandem's legal basis for collecting and using the personal information described in this Privacy Policy depends on the Personal Data we collect and the specific context in which we collect it.
+If you are from the European Economic Area (EEA), Lando Alliance's legal basis for collecting and using the personal information described in this Privacy Policy depends on the Personal Data we collect and the specific context in which we collect it.

-Tandem's may process your Personal Data because:
+Lando Alliance may process your Personal Data because:

 * You have given us permission to do so
 * The processing is in our legitimate interests and it is not overridden by your rights